ooduor/archilles/GIT.md

 ### Branch merging process
 ```
 git checkout master
-git pull               #to update the state to the latest remote master state
+git pull               # to update the state to the latest remote master state
-git merge develop      #to bring chnages to local master from your develop branch
+git merge develop      # to bring chnages to local master from your develop branch
+git merge --squash --no-commit develop # to avoid the default git Merge message
-git push origin master #push current HEAD to remote master branch
+git push origin master # push current HEAD to remote master branch
 ```

 ### Getting the raw file from the repo